Marketing to Doctors, Part 5: Measuring and Optimizing Results

 The reality is that many companies don’t yet have the ability to track inbound inquiries all the way to the final sale.
 If that’s your organization, don’t beat yourself up about this.
 It’s a more common problem than the marketing conference circuit would have you believe.
 However, accurate tracking through the marketing and sales funnel is a critical piece of your marketing infrastructure.
 It allows for more productive marketing/sales conversations, better handoffs, and for marketing to speak more confidently about their contributions to the bottom line.

-If you’re not there already you should immediately set your #1 goal this year to be:
+If you’re not there already, you should immediately set your #1 goal this year to be:

 “Track Marketing Efforts from Inquiry to Revenue.”